-- 2.21 As stated above the emerging approach to sites in the new Submission Local Plan is likely to be one that looks to allocate those sites currently identified as Areas of Change in the DWLP.
-It is anticipated that the proposed allocations will be placed into two categories, those which are considered deliverable within the first five years and those that will be delivered over the remaining period of the plan.
-Work continues on evidence gathering to establish more certainty about mix of uses, site capacity and delivery time frame.
-A number of these sites have the potential to make a significant additional contribution to the supply of housing in the borough.
-The assessment of these sites will continue to justify their inclusion as an allocation. - 2.22 As previously explained, consideration has been given to all potential development sites in and around the borough.
-This included greenfield sites on the urban fringe and, as set out above, a number of these have been allocated for development.
-In reality, other than those sites there are very few other opportunities.
-However, three other edge of town sites were promoted for development and, in response, a robust and positive review (including consultation) of these has been made to assess whether they were potentially suitable for residential development.
-These are currently referred to as 'Omission sites' (DWLP 2018).
-Work is continuing to establish whether the identified constraints can be overcome and, if they can, whether these sites can become 'allocations' within the next version of the Plan. - 2.23 In working towards the Submission stage of the Plan all sites will be robustly reassessed to justify their continued inclusion in the delivery strategy and to provide greater certainty of their capacity and delivery timescales.
+- 2.25 The approach to sites in the SDWLP is one that proposes the allocation of sites and then places them into two categories, those which are considered deliverable within the first five years and those that will be delivered over the remaining period of the plan.
+A number of these sites have the potential to make a significant additional contribution to the supply of housing in the borough. - 2.26 Prior to submitting the Local Plan all sites were robustly reassessed to justify their continued inclusion in the delivery strategy and to provide greater certainty of their capacity and delivery timescales.
 It will be important to ensure that the capacity of the available sites to deliver residential dwellings is maximised.
 Assuming the Inspector at examination agrees to the inclusion of these sites the Council will regularly monitor their delivery and seek to address any obstacles that may arise.